 How to Spend Bitcoin with Apple Pay

 There have been several hook-ups between credit/debit card providers and cryptocurrency platforms.
-BitPay claims to be the largest BTC payment services provider and their card is underwritten by Metropolitan Commercial Bank.
-MCB is in turn backed by the FDIC, so you have some regulatory oversight.
+BitPay claims to be the largest BTC payment options provider, and their card is underwritten by Metropolitan Commercial Bank.
+MCB is, in turn, backed by the FDIC, so you have some regulatory oversight.
 Simply scan your card with the Apple Pay application and register the BitPay card.

-The service is only available from the US at the moment, but someone will jump in to fill this gap in Europe and the rest of the world very soon.
-If you live your whole life paying in Bitcoin then this is an interesting development.
+The service is only available from the US, but someone will jump in to fill this gap in Europe and the rest of the world very soon.
+If you live your whole life paying in Bitcoin, then this is an interesting development.
 Maybe in a few years, it will be the norm.
 Personally, I like to think that the Lightning Network will be extensive enough to simply use a mobile wallet.
 We shall see.